 Describing your field is where you use the shop talk and a few buzz words unique to your industry.

 Establish your specialization by mentioning a few keywords, insights, or impressive figures.
 If you’re new to this field, try to be a well-informed candidate.
 Try to gather as much information as you can about this profession and show what you know.

 5. Be Personable

 Try to be approachable and ‘human’ to your network.
 Share some detail about yourself that’ll make them bond with you.
 It doesn’t have to be a bright and sunny fact, just a genuine part of you.

 Personal details could be anything you care about, so if you’re not comfortable sharing information about your life, perhaps you can share a quote you like.

 6. Mention if Your Team is Currently Hiring

 No better opportunity to leverage potential new connections that may be looking for a job.

-If you’re hiring or a member of your team is hiring, let it be known.
+Let it be known if you’re hiring or a team member is hiring.
 You’ll find that your network quickly grows when you’re promoting openings.

 7. Give Your Potential Connections a Reason to Be Interested

 What can you offer your connections, or how can you add value should contacts choose to network with you?
 Perhaps you have completed a special skill or recent project that a potential connection can learn from.